 Our audits were conducted for the purpose of forming an opinion on the basic financial statements of the Plan.
-The accompanying supplemental schedules of investment expenses and administrative expenses (other supplemental schedules) as listed in the accompanying table of contents are presented for purposes of additional analysis and are not a required part of the basic financial statements.
-Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-The other supplemental schedules have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting accounting and other records used to prepare the financial statements, or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the other supplemental schedules are fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+The accompanying supplementary schedules of investment expenses and administrative expenses (other supplementary schedules) as listed in the accompanying table of contents is presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The information has been subjected to the auditing procedures applied in the audits of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the basic financial statements as a whole.